Two-Factor Authentication (2FA)

-Two-factor authentication (2FA) (or multifactor authentication [MFA]) is the second layer of security to protect your account.
-Users must go through two layers of security before being granted access to an account or system.
-2FA increases the safety of online accounts by requiring two types of information from the user, such as a password and then a second form such as tapping "Approve" or "Deny" from a notification on your phone or typing in a code that was texted to you before the user can log in.
+Two-factor authentication (2FA), or multifactor authentication (MFA), provides an extra layer of security to protect your account.
+2FA increases the safety of online accounts by requiring two types of information to log in, such as a password and an approval code from a phone in your possession.
 The first factor is the password; the second factor is the additional item.
 If a hacker has stolen your password, the second factor can prevent the hacker from logging in.

-- Go register at when you are in front of a computer and have your phone available
+- To register when you are at computer and have your phone available: http://aka.ms/mfasetup

-- If you are often in areas of poor cell phone coverage, you should use the Microsoft Authenticator app.
-It can work in the absence of internet access. https://www.microsoft.com/en-us/account/authenticator
+- If you are often in areas of poor cell phone coverage, IT recommends the Microsoft Authenticator app which can even work in absence of internet access. https://www.microsoft.com/en-us/account/authenticator

 |Text Message||A text message is sent to your mobile phone with a 6-digit code.
 Enter this code to complete the verification process.|